Wave VS QuickBooks Online: Which Is The Best Accounting Software For Your Business?

 - Numerous features

-- Advanced features not found with most accounting software
+- Advanced features not found in most accounting software

 - Hundreds of integrations